hbs-rcs/hbsgrid-docs/docs/storage.md

     -   In terminal, execute the command `/usr/local/app/scripts/create_scratch_folder.sh`

--   Clean up files when you no longer need them, so that others can use the additional space immediately
+-   Clean up files when you no longer need them, so that others can use the additional space immediately.
+Please note that this includes [undeleted trash files on scratch](storage.md#undeleted-files-scratch).
+Although your trash may appear empty, 'trashed' files may still exist in a hidden folder and take up space.

 If you should need to keep files on the scratch volume for longer than 60 days, please contact RCS.